pllealfunes/hamburger-menu/calculator/README.md

 Working on creating a calculator with basic math functionalities (add, sbustract, multiply, divide).
 The calculator follows immediate execution logic not formula/expression logic.
 ## To Do List

-* Work on backspace button
+* Work on backspace button -> firstNum delete number one by one